Michael C. Jensen: Research

+In 1986, Jensen published a short article, "Agency Costs of Free Cash Flow, Corporate Finance, and Takeovers" in the American Economic Review that sought to explain the buyout boom that was occurring.
+At the time, buyouts were referred to as leveraged buyouts (LBOs) because they frequently involved high amounts of debt financing.
+The paper argued that the managers of some profitable publicly traded firms were not maximizing shareholder value because managers were overinvesting or sitting on retained earnings.
+Jensen argued that if the company substituted debt for equity financing, the managers would be forced to pay out profits as interest and principal to debtholders, and in so doing would incentivize managers to make sure that there were enough profits to meet the debt payments, and in the process increase firm value.

+Jensen's 1976 and 1986 articles are seminal corporate finance articles.
+Prior to their publication, almost all of the academic articles on payout policy and capital structure published after 1960 used the framework introduced by Merton Miller and Franco Modigliani in their articles on these topics, which assumed that the operating decisions of companies were not affected by payouts and capital structure.
+Jensen's articles, by contrast, explicitly hypothesized that these decisions did affect the operating decisions.
+After 1986, almost all of the academic articles on these topics have adopted Jensen's framework in which operating decisions are causally affected by financial decisions (endogenous), rather than unaffected (exogenous).

-It was a 1990 Harvard Business Review article, CEO Incentives: It's Not How Much You Pay, But How by Jensen and Kevin J. Murphy, that prescribed executive stock options to maximize shareholder value.
+A 1990 Harvard Business Review article, CEO Incentives: It's Not How Much You Pay, But How by Jensen and Kevin J. Murphy, prescribed executive stock options as a mechanism to incentivize executives to maximize shareholder value.
 The justification they gave was that shareholders were the "residual claimants" of the corporation so they had the sole right to profits.
-The idea that shareholders are the sole residual claimants was later challenged by legal scholars, and some (such as Stout 2002) actively reject it, in favor of other arguments for shareholder primacy.
+The idea that shareholders are the sole residual claimants was later challenged by some legal scholars, and some (such as Stout 2002) actively reject it, in favor of other arguments for shareholder primacy.
 However, recent literature (such as Rojas 2014) builds upon Jensen's work arguing in favor of a dynamic model of the corporation and theory of corporate governance.

 After Jensen and Murphy (1990), Congress passed Section 162(m) of the U.S. Internal Revenue Code (1993), making it cost effective to pay executives in equity.
-As a result, executives had a financial incentive to focus their efforts on increasing stock price.
-In the short run, some executives even manipulated accounting numbers (Enron, Global Crossing) to achieve the goal.
+As a result, executives had increased financial incentives to focus their efforts on increasing the company's stock price.
+In the short run, some executives even manipulated accounting numbers (Enron, Global Crossing) to achieve the goal, although these firms were hardly the first companies to manipulate accounting numbers.
+Other companies focused on long-term value creation, even if it negatively affected short-term earnings per share (EPS).

-Jensen has collaborated several times with Werner Erhard.
-The backbone of their study is an ontological/phenomenological model.
+Jensen acknowledged that market prices were not always right.
+In 2005 he published "Agency Costs of Overvalued Equity" In Financial Management.